Sole trader simplified expenses: when they save you money

 Calculating actual costs requires meticulous record-keeping but can yield substantial savings.
 Here’s a step-by-step guide:

 - Keep all receipts for fuel, servicing, repairs, insurance, tax, and MOT.
+These documents are crucial as they form the basis of your expense claims.

 - Maintain a detailed mileage log.
 Note the purpose, date, and distance of each journey.
+This log is essential to justify the business proportion of your vehicle costs.

 - Apply the business mileage percentage to all vehicle-related costs.
+For example, if your total vehicle costs are £4,000 for the year, you can claim £3,000 as business expenses.

 - Claim capital allowances if applicable, using tools like the capital allowances calculator.
+This step can significantly reduce your taxable income, especially in the first year of purchasing a new vehicle.

 This method suits those who are organised and have higher vehicle running costs.
+The effort required can pay off with substantial tax savings, especially for those with newer vehicles or those who drive many business miles.

 Working from home: flat rate deduction